 My Favorite Christmas

-“With Christmas only a few days away I would like to share with you a piece I did in 2012.
-It is brings back memories for me that I will always cherish.
+Once again this Christmas I would like to share with you a piece I did in 2012.
+It brings back memories for me that I will always cherish.
 It is quite simply “my favorite Christmas.”

 It’s the Christmas Season, and I’ve been thinking and reminiscing about Christmases past.
 I guess the older we get the more we do those sorts of things.
 My special moments are many.
 I remember my first Christmas as a father; it changed my life.
 It was then, and remains today, about the great love that I have for my son.
 It is the closest I can come to empirically understanding the love our Father in Heaven has for us.